-When the team is deleted, the team parent and child accounts will still exist inside AccessAlly and inside your CRM.
-However, they will have all the revoke tags added to their account (which you designated in this tutorial), and will be unable to access content on your membership site.
+In either case, when the team is deleted, the team parent and child accounts will still exist inside AccessAlly and inside your CRM.
+However, they will have all the necessary revoke tags added to their account, and will be unable to access content on your membership site.

 This is the recommended method of deleting a team.